Complementarities in Sparse Two-Sided Interaction Models

 \section{Introduction}

-In many economic settings, outcomes result from the interaction of two distinct types of agents and depend on the latent characteristics each side brings to the match.
-For example, wages reflect both worker skills and firm attributes \citep{abowd1999high}; corporate performance depends on managerial ability together with company-specific features \citep{bertrand2003managing}; and the productivity of public offices is shaped by local conditions and the capacity of the bureaucrats in charge \citep{fenizia2022managers}.
+In many economic settings, outcomes result from interactions between two distinct types of agents and depend on the latent characteristics each side brings to the match.
+For example, wages reflect both worker skills and firm attributes \citep{abowd1999high}; corporate performance depends on managerial ability together with company-specific features \citep{bertrand2003managing}; and the productivity of public offices reflects local conditions and the capacity of the bureaucrats in charge \citep{fenizia2022managers}.
 In such settings, an agent's contribution may depend not only on their own characteristics but also on those of the agent with whom they interact.

 The two-way fixed effects (TWFE) model, widely used to study these settings, rules out this possibility.
 Its additively separable interaction function implies that the marginal contribution of each agent is independent of the characteristics of the other side of the match.
 The interaction function is therefore modular, and complementarities are excluded by assumption.
 Yet complementarities are central to many economic questions.
 Are high-productivity workers especially productive when matched with high-productivity firms?
 Do more capable managers add greater value in more challenging environments?
 Does the assignment of agents across matches affect aggregate output?
 Answering these questions requires a model that separates the contributions of the two sides from the additional value generated by their interaction.